-In order to encode the state machines in Event-B, the UML-B tools automatically generate sets, constants and axioms in a newly generated context component.
-The SBB states are an enumeration of a carrier set where each state ('Waiting', 'BarcodeReading', 'BarcodeProcessing', 'UserSelection', 'Accepting', 'Spoiling', 'Rejecting', 'PrepareRejecting', 'PrepareSpoiling', 'PrepareAccepting'), is specified as a constant and the set of states, 'SBB_STATES', are specified as an axiom using carrier sets.
+The UML-B tools automatically generate sets, constants and axioms in a newly generated context component in order to represent the UML-B state machines using Event-B syntax.
+The SBB states are an enumeration of a carrier set where each state (Waiting, BarcodeReading, ...), is specified as a constant and the set of states, SBB_STATES, are specified as an axiom using carrier sets.
 The enumeration is then specified as a partition via the following axiom:

 '''

-@axm1: partition(SBB_STATES, {Waiting}, {BarcodeReading}, {BarcodeProcessing}, {UserSelection}, {Accepting}, {Spoiling}, {Rejecting}, {PrepareRejecting}, {PrepareSpoiling}, {PrepareAccepting})
+@axm1: partition(SBB_STATES, {Waiting}, {BarcodeReading}, {BarcodeProcessing},

+{UserSelection}, {Accepting}, {Spoiling}, {Rejecting}, {PrepareRejecting}, {PrepareSpoiling},

+{PrepareAccepting})

 '''

 The dynamic behaviour of the state machine (Figure 1), is generated as part of the containing machine component.
-Each event that represents a transition, checks, within its guards, that the current state of the SBB is the transition source state, and changes the state to the transition target state, within its actions.
-For example:
+Each event that represents a transition, checks, within its guards, that the current state of the SBB is the transition source state, and changes the state to the transition target state, within its actions:

 '''

 event BR_reading_succeeds

 when

-@grd1: SBB =BarcodeReading
+@grd1: SBB :=BarcodeReading

 <other guards about the functional vars>

 then

 @act1: SBB :=BarcodeProcessing

 <other actions on the functional vars>

 end

 '''